DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

    Some programmers consider passing by non-const reference bad style, because the call syntax is the same as pass by value.
-   When a variable is passed into a function by non-const reference there is no visual indication to the programmer on what to expect.
+   When a variable is passed into a function by non-const reference there is no visual indication to the programmer of what to expect.
-   Without reading additional documentation or actually reading the source code, if available, there is no way to know if the function will change its parameter or not.
+   Without reading additional documentation or reading the source code, there is no way to know if the function will change its parameter or not.

    .. code-block:: cpp